-It doesn’t matter if you are playing on PokerStars, which is one of the biggest UK poker sites or anywhere else, during first levels, you’ll be playing against many players who are just starting to learn poker and maybe don’t even know all the rules of the game.
+It doesn’t matter if you are playing on PokerStars, which is one of the biggest UK poker sites, or anywhere else.
+During the first levels, you’ll be playing against many players who are just starting to learn poker and maybe don’t even know all the rules of the game.
 So they will be looking you up with all kinds of hands.

 Additionally, these players will tend to make ridiculous raises before the flop.
 If someone is raising 10 or 20 times the big blind pre, you can’t afford to play anything but premiums.

 So sit tight, wait for big hands like AK and big pocket pairs, and when you get it, go full ham with it.
 You might even open shove over a 10x raise and get looked up by 45 suited.

 The fact of the matter is a bulk of your edge in freerolls will come through superior hand selection before the flop.
 Don’t expect to outplay your opponents after the flop unless you flop a monster and are going for the value.

 Stay tight, play your big hands strong and straightforward, and don’t try to get fancy – it will usually blow up in your face.
 If you are not sure how to select those hands, you can take a look at these poker cheat sheets and take full advantage of this information.